 However, if you make it to the registry, even for a shorter period of time, it could significantly affect your ability to get a job or even housing.
 You will be required to report your whereabouts to law enforcement officials and since the sex offender registry is public record, those who have done time for sexual assault have even faced protests from neighbors leading them to be evicted from their homes.

 Sentencing in federal sexual assault cases takes into account a number of factors including the defendant’s criminal history and his or her admission of guilt or taking responsibility for the crime.
 Those convicted of a federal sexual assault crime could get up to 20 years in federal prison and face fines.
 In addition, federal law requires those convicted of sexual assault must compensate victims for expenses related to the crime such as attorney’s fees, medical expenses or therapy costs.

 It is evident that a sexual assault conviction could result in penalties that can prove life-changing.
-If you have been charged with sexual assault, it is crucial that you contact an experienced Los Angeles sexual assault defense lawyer who will advocate for your rights and help build a solid defense strategy to fight the charges.
+If you have been charged with sexual assault, it is crucial that you contact an experienced Orange County sexual assault defense lawyer who will advocate for your rights and help build a solid defense strategy to fight the charges.